 To get affordable rates on airline tickets and accommodations, plan your trip ahead of time.
 Try traveling during the off-season and avoid traveling during the holidays if you can.
 Historically, Tuesdays are the most affordable days for flying.

 Monitor the flights and wait for the prices to drop.
-You can use different apps such as Traveloka or check Skyscanner to find only the best flights that can fit your budget.
+You can use different apps such as Traveloka or check Skyscanner to find only the best flights to fit your budget.

 Rent Your Ride

-If you are staying in Koh Samui for several days, renting a car or using a taxi can cost a big chunk of your budget.
-Car rentals start at THB500 per day during the low season and are available at different tourist spots while taxis may cost you THB300 per ride.
+If you stay in Koh Samui for several days, renting a car or using a taxi can cost a big chunk of your budget.
+Car rentals start at THB500 per day during the low season and are available at different tourist spots, while taxis may cost you THB300 per ride.

 Get Your Daily Dose of Vitamin Sea

 Koh Samui is home to many stunning beaches.
 The two popular beaches, Lamai and Chaweng, are famous for their beach parties, touristy places, and shopping areas, while Maenam and Bophut are more laid back and are best for relaxing alone or visiting temples.
 One of the must-try beaches is Crystal Beach, with clear warm waters, beautiful scenery, and cheap massages by the beach.
 Plus, the crowd is sparse, making you enjoy the place more.

 Like the Philippines, Koh Samui has a hot and sunny climate throughout the year.